harbour/core/harbour/contrib/rddads/doc/en/readme.txt

    $ONELINER$
       Advantage Database Server RDD
    $DESCRIPTION$
-      RDDADS is an RDD for the Advantage Database Server, an xBase data server by Extended Systems <www.advantagedatabase.com>.
+      rddads is an RDD for the Advantage Database Server, an xBase data server by Extended Systems <www.advantagedatabase.com>.
       The RDD was written by Alexander Kresin <alex@belacy.belgorod.su>
       Additional code and documentation was added by